 Temporary workers and those in non-immigrant visa status who are authorized to work in the United States by the Department of Homeland Security (DHS) can get a Social Security number (SSN).

-Only non-citizens authorized to work in the US are eligible for a Social Security number.
-Those on a non-employment based temporary visa (like ESTA) without work authorization are unable to apply for one.
+Only non-citizens authorized to work in the U.S. are eligible for a Social Security number.

 How to Get a Social Security Number (SSN)

 There are two ways that you can get a social security number and card:

 1. If you are age 18 or older, you can apply for a social security number in your home country when you apply for an immigrant visa with the U.S. Department of State.
 The U.S. government will use the same information that you give to apply for an immigrant visa to apply for an SSN.